 4. Serve with boiled potatoes (peeled and cut in half) or “Bratkartoffeln”, fried potatoes, and a Chive Sauce, and if you like, that’s what they do in Austria, serve it with apple sauce.

-When cooking Tafelspitz you always get a wonderful broth which you can use as the base of a soup.
-In adding some German soup noodles, a vegetable mix or using it for a a risotto – the possibilities are many.
+When cooking Tafelspitz you always get a wonderful broth which you can use as the base for another soup.
+Add some German soup noodles, a vegetable mix or use it for a a risotto – the possibilities are many.